david-allison-1/david-allison-1.github.io/ankidroid-mia/manual.md

 The additional options from this program are under the "Mass Immersion Approach" settings screen:

+### Sticky Languages (v1.0.1) pending in AnkiDroid.

+* Requires Android Nougat or higher; GBoard, or compatible keyboard
+* The context (long press) menu for fields in the note editor now allows language selection.
+The keybaord will then automatically switch to the field when edited.
+* This dialog can also be accessed via the 'Manage Note Types' screen.
+This is useful in the case of Xiaomi phones where developers can't customize the context menu.

 ### Pass/Fail (v1.0.0)

 * Removes the Hard and Easy buttons, keeping only Again (Fail), and Good (Pass)